philiphagg/explora-dora/README.md

 The user can see their own collectibles under the collectibles tab.
 You can swap the design of the app to dark mode or light mode under the profile tab.
 Where the user can change their nickname.
 On the map screen the user can view the map "play" the game.
 Under the progress map, users will be able to see the collectables.

+There is collectibles inside KTH Kista and at KTH campus for debugging purposes

 ---
 ## What have we done
 Firstly we created a small UML architechture for the app.